zhutao100/qwen-code/docs/cli/commands.md

 ### Built-in Commands

 - **`/bug`**
   - **Description:** File an issue about Qwen Code.
 By default, the issue is filed within the GitHub repository for Qwen Code.
 The string you enter after `/bug` will become the headline for the bug being filed.
-The default `/bug` behavior can be modified using the `bugCommand` setting in your `.qwen/settings.json` files.
+The default `/bug` behavior can be modified using the `advanced.bugCommand` setting in your `.qwen/settings.json` files.

 - **`/chat`**
   - **Description:** Save and resume conversation history for branching conversation state interactively, or resuming a previous state from a later session.